sarahmarshy/pgen_definitions/README.md

 To generalize MCU's, there's a target definition available.
 The target name does not change based on the tool used.
 There's file board_definitions, where are all boards supported defined.
 There's a dictionary which translates the target name to the tool's specific MCU name.

-If a project defines frdm-k20d50m as target, the proper mcu settings will be set for a tool.
+If a project defines a valid target, the proper mcu settings will be set for a tool.
 The project must define its target with a name that is a substring of one of the files contained in this repository.
 For instance, a k64f is defined by the file mk64fn1m0xxx12.yaml.
 You can see that k64f is a substring of the filename.
 In your project, use any valid substring of mk64fn1m0xxx12 to specify k64f.

 ### MCU